metabase/metabase/docs/api-documentation.md

 ## `DELETE /api/pulse/:id/subscription/email`

-For uses to remove themselves from a pulse subscription
+For users to unsubscribe themselves from a pulse subscription.

 ##### PARAMS: